abbibrunton/indiv_project_abbi/readme.md

   sudo pip3 install -r requirements.txt

 ## running the app

 ### local:
-  if you want to run the app locally on your computer, run the local-install.sh script in the scripts folder.
+  if you want to run the app locally on your computer, run the local-install.sh script in the scripts folder. you can access the app by navigating to localhost:5000 in your web browser

 ### systemd:
   this app can be run using systemd. use the systemd-install.sh script provided in the scripts folder to do this.